Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Syndrome of respiratory distress in newborns (SDR) - respiratory failure of varying severity, mainly in premature infants in the first 2 days of life, due to the immaturity of the lungs and the primary deficit surfactant.
+Respiratory distress syndrome in newborns (RDS) is a respiratory failure of varying severity, predominantly in premature infants in the first 2 days of life, caused by immaturity of the lungs and primary surfactant deficiency.

-In foreign literature, the terms "respiratory distress syndrome in newborns" (SDR) and "hyaline membrane disease" (BGM) are synonyms.
+In foreign literature, the terms "respiratory distress syndrome in newborns" (RDS) and "hyaline membrane disease" (HMD) are synonyms.
 This condition is also called respiratory distress syndrome (RDS).

 - deficiency in the formation and release of surfactant;